Krishnatripathi09/Nest-Js-Learnings-Repository/README.md

+# Nest-Js
+NestJS is a robust and scalable framework built on top of Node.js.
+It leverages TypeScript to develop efficient, maintainable, and modular server-side applications, making it ideal for building modern, enterprise-grade applications.
+### Features of NestJS
+Nest js uses TypeScript to build the apps and EOD this Typescript code is converted to JS which is then run by our Node engine.

+-   **Modular Design**: NestJS follows a modular design, allowing developers to create separate modules.It's codebase is oraganized around modules.
+It promotes clear separation of concern by dividing our app code into modules,services controllers and providers.
+This enhances code Readability, Maintainability and Testability

+-   **Dependency Injection**: NestJS uses dependency injection to manage dependencies between modules.

+-   **Flexibility** : It is highly adaptable allowing us to choose between express or fastify as the underlying HTTP server.
+It seamlessly integrates with nodejs libraries and frameworks.

+-   **Type Safety**: NestJS is built on top of TypeScript, which provides type safety.

+-   **Microservices** : The modular Architecture and dependency injection makes Nest-js Suitable for microservices architecture.

 ## Files Generated When we run the Command nest new project-name and their Uses
 When we run the command nest new project-name, NestJS generates several files and directories in our project